amrutprabhu/amrutprabhu.github.io/data/blog/2020/apache-airflow-2-0-practical-jump-start.md

 The SimpleHttpOperator stores the response inside these Xcoms.
 Hence we will use another task to retrieve the value and process it.
 You can read more about Xcoms [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#xcoms)

 Once the data is fetched, We are going to create a processor, which will process the data that was pushed into Xcoms by the previous task.
-We will do this using a python function and hence the new operator that we are going to use is the `PythonOperator`.
+We will do this using a Python function and hence the new operator that we are going to use is the `PythonOperator`.

 ```python
 fetch_user = SimpleHttpOperator(